-Several methods for classification operate by dividing the sample union, $\mathcal{X}(d) \cup \mathcal{Y}(d)$, into two classes by a plane, and classifying a new datum as coming from the X- or Y-population according as it lies on one side or the other of the plane.
-When $d \geq N$, and no k data points lie in a k-2 dimensional hyperplane (which happens with probability one for data from continuous probability densities), it is always possible to find a plane that has $\mathcal{X}(d)$ entirely on one side and $\mathcal{Y}(d)$ entirely on the other.
-Attention is restricted to this "separable" case, and we will study how the different classification methods vary in terms of the plane that they select.
+Several methods for classification operate by dividing the sample union, $\mathcal{X}(d) \cup \mathcal{Y}(d)$, into two classes by a hyperplane, and classifying a new datum as coming from the X- or Y-population according as it lies on one side or the other of the hyperplane.
+(Here and below, unless otherwise specified, a hyperplane will be d-1 dimensional.)
+When $d \geq N$, and no k data points lie in a k-2 dimensional hyperplane (which happens with probability one for data from continuous probability densities), it is always possible to find a hyperplane that has $\mathcal{X}(d)$ entirely on one side and $\mathcal{Y}(d)$ entirely on the other.
+Attention is restricted to this "separable" case, and we will study how the different classification methods vary in terms of the hyperplane that they select.

-The support vector machine (SVM) method (see e.g. Vapnik, 1982, 1995; Burges, 1998; Christiannini and Shawe-Taylor, 2000; Schölkopf and Smola, 2001) chooses the plane which perpendicularly bisects the two closest points in the convex hulls of the respective datasets.
+The support vector machine (SVM) method (see e.g. Vapnik, 1982, 1995; Burges, 1998; Christianini and Shawe-Taylor, 2000; Schölkopf and Smola, 2001) has been implemented and studied in a wide variety of different forms.
+Here we consider only the simplest basic version, which chooses the hyperplane that perpendicularly bisects the line segment between the two closest points in the convex hulls of the respective datasets.
 Note that these points do not have to be data values.
 In the asymptotic geometric representation described at (8), these convex hulls are precisely the m- and n-simplices, the vertices of which represent the limits, as $d \to \infty$, of the datasets $\mathcal{X}(d)$ and $\mathcal{Y}(d)$, respectively.
-(Here and below, in a slight abuse of notation, we refer to the limiting simplices of the samples $\mathcal{X}(d)$ and $\mathcal{Y}(d)$ simply as the m-simplex and the nsimplex, respectively.)
+(Here and below, in a slight abuse of notation, we refer to the limiting simplices of the samples $\mathcal{X}(d)$ and $\mathcal{Y}(d)$ simply as the m-simplex and the n-simplex, respectively.)

-It is thus clear that the projection of the SVM plane, into the (N-1)dimensional hyperplane generated by the data, where all the data in $\mathcal{X}(d) \cup$ $\mathcal{Y}(d)$ can be considered to lie, is given asymptotically by the unique (N-2)dimensional plane that bisects each of the edges of length l in the N-polyhedron.
+It is thus clear that the projection of the basic SVM hyperplane, into the (N-1)-dimensional hyperplane generated by the data, where all the data in $\mathcal{X}(d) \cup \mathcal{Y}(d)$ can be considered to lie, is given asymptotically by the unique (N-2)-dimensional hyperplane that bisects each of the edges of length l in the N-polyhedron.
 To illustrate this point, recall from Section 3.2 that when m = 2 and n = 1 the N-polyhedron is an isosceles triangle, with its base having length $(2\sigma^2)^{1/2}$ and corresponding to the 2-simplex representing the sample $\mathcal{X}(d)$.
-In this case the projection of the SVM plane into the plane of the 3-polyhedron is, in the limit as $d \to \infty$, the straight line that bisects the triangle's two equal sides of length l .
+In this case the projection of the basic SVM hyperplane into the plane of the 3-polyhedron is, in the limit as $d \to \infty$, the straight line that bisects the triangle's two equal sides of length l .